Cloudian raises $94 million for hybrid cloud storage in enterprises

 San Mateo, California-based Cloudian will use this investment, which is the largest single round to date for a distributed file systems and object storage provider, to expand its worldwide sales and marketing efforts and increase its engineering team to meet rising demand for its scalable enterprise storage solutions.

-“Cloudian redefines enterprise storage with a global data fabric that integrates both private and public clouds — spanning across sites and around the globe — at an unprecedented scale that creates new opportunities for businesses to derive value from data,” Cloudian CEO Michael Tso, in a statement.
-“Cloudian’s unique

-architecture offers the limitless scalability, simplicity, and cloud integration needed to enable the next generation of computing driven by advances such as IoT and machine learning technologies.”
+“Cloudian redefines enterprise storage with a global data fabric that integrates both private and public clouds — spanning across sites and around the globe — at an unprecedented scale that creates new opportunities for businesses to derive value from data,” said Cloudian CEO Michael Tso, in a statement.
+“Cloudian’s unique architecture offers the limitless scalability, simplicity, and cloud integration needed to enable the next generation of computing, driven by advances such as IoT and machine learning technologies.”

-Cloudian’s global enterprise storage fabric meets this growing demand with a software-defined-storage platform that transforms standard servers and virtual machines into a pool of logical storage resources that can be co-located with data sources and data consumers, whether in physical data centers, at remote sites, or in the cloud.
-It’s what people refer to as hybrid cloud storage, as it’s in the cloud in the data center or on an enterprise’s premises.
+Cloudian’s global enterprise storage fabric meets this growing demand with a software-defined storage platform that transforms standard servers and virtual machines into a pool of logical storage resources that can be co-located with data sources and data consumers, whether in physical datacenters, at remote sites, or in the cloud.
+It’s what people refer to as hybrid cloud storage, as it’s in the cloud, in the datacenter, or on an enterprise’s premises.

 Scalable to hundreds of petabytes and beyond, the Cloudian architecture creates a global federation of storage assets to form a hyperscale fabric that eliminates the boundaries of traditional storage, allowing information resources to be transparently pooled and shared over distance.

-“Computing now operates without physical boundaries, and customers need storage solutions that also span from the data center to the edge,” said Takayuki Inagawa, CEO of NTT Docomo Ventures, in a statement.
+“Computing now operates without physical boundaries, and customers need storage solutions that also span from the datacenter to the edge,” said Takayuki Inagawa, CEO of NTT Docomo Ventures, in a statement.
 “Cloudian’s geo-distributed architecture creates a global fabric of storage assets that supports the next generation of connected devices.”

-Global businesses in data-intensive verticals such as media, healthcare, and manufacturing create and consume vast quantities of data at hundreds of locations across the organization.
+Global businesses in data-intensive verticals such as media, health care, and manufacturing create and consume vast quantities of data at hundreds of locations across the organization.
 Cloudian meets these distributed storage needs with a peer-to-peer resource fabric and a single management framework that spans Cloudian storage appliances, industry standard X86 servers running Cloudian software, and public cloud storage.
 The result is simple, efficient data management across the global storage landscape.

 Recently added Cloudian customers include public health agencies in the U.S. and U.K., two of the top five Formula One teams, a U.S. national research lab, an online travel market leader, a top three pharmaceutical company, a top three global car maker, a top five European bank, an Ivy League university, and one of the world’s largest global engineering companies.

-“Global 2000 customers in media, automotive, manufacturing, healthcare, and government look to Cloudian to manage their rapidly growing information assets, a trend that we see only accelerating,” said Edouard Hervey, managing director at Goldman Sachs, in a statement.
-“We believe Cloudian is well-positioned to dominate the next generation of enterprise storage with its elegantly simple design that integrates both the data center and cloud environments.”
+“Global 2000 customers in media, automotive, manufacturing, health care, and government look to Cloudian to manage their rapidly growing information assets, a trend that we see only accelerating,” said Edouard Hervey, managing director at Goldman Sachs, in a statement.
+“We believe Cloudian is well-positioned to dominate the next generation of enterprise storage with its elegantly simple design that integrates both the datacenter and cloud environments.”

-Unlike traditional storage solutions whose architectures were derived from stand-alone systems that operate within a single data center, Cloudian’s architecture was built on cloud technologies that were designed for distributed environments and limitless scale.
+Unlike traditional storage solutions, whose architectures were derived from standalone systems that operate within a single datacenter, Cloudian’s architecture was built on cloud technologies that were designed for distributed environments and limitless scale.

 The round includes a $25 million investment from Digital Alpha that was first announced in February.
 To date, the company has raised $173 million.